 The length of an interview depends heavily on the nature of the job in question.
 According to job interview statistics, some can last as little as ten minutes while others can span several days, especially for highly technical roles or roles that require a person to take on a significant degree of responsibility.

-The average interview length is 40 minutes.
+That being said, the average interview length is 40 minutes.
 Some of the most common talking points include things like what a candidate disliked about past employment and the significant challenges they faced.

 (KSL)